arkency/posts/posts/2016-01-20-from-legacy-to-ddd-start-with-publishing-events.md

 In an existing app, the biggest worry is to not break the existing functionality.
 This makes applying DDD even harder, as full DDD will require some refactorings.

-I suggest to start with publishing events.
+**I suggest to start with publishing events**.
 Just publishing, no handling, no subscriptions.
 By just publishing events, you don't change the main behaviour of your system.
 What you're doing is adding a new no-op (no operation).

-An optional step is to also store the events.
+**An optional step is to also store the events**.
 I have an easy tool for both those things at once, so I publish/store at the same time.

 Publishing events is like a compilable/interpretable code comment.
 You register a fact.
 This is what happened at this state of code.